 At the end of the day, this is our opinion.
 There is nothing in the code that specifically prohibits the reimbursement of depreciation.
 Theoretically we believe you cannot be reimbursed for depreciation.
 Practically we say “Yeah, sure, sounds great.”
 And, we are huge fans of home office deductions.
 The real meat of the reimbursement comes from the mileage reimbursement or actual automobile expenses since your commute is now from the bedroom to the basement, and every mile driven is a business mile.
 We are just not big fans of reimbursing for depreciation.
 [More]

 Deducting Home Office Maintenance

-We’ll split this up into interior and exterior.
+We’ll split home office maintenance as it relates to the home office deduction into interior and exterior.
 Interior is fairly straightforward where the repairs and maintenance such as cleaning, service repairs (like furnace upkeep, roof repairs), etc. are deducted on a pro-rated basis.
 If you operated a salon out of your home, and the salon sink needed repair this could be considered 100% deductible and not prorated like general maintenance (what the IRS calls direct and indirect expenses).

 When we think of exterior maintenance, we’re thinking about things like landscaping, window washing, and other services you might undertake to present and maintain a certain image of your home.
 This might be important depending on the nature of your home office.
 Basically, if you are inviting customers to your home office, the IRS and the Tax Court allow you to deduct exterior maintenance expenses.